TABLE OF CONTENTS

 - Add one teaspoon of hydrated lime to 4l of water and use the solution to water your

-The most important micronutrient for means of photosynthesis, magnesium sits at the heart of the chlorophyll molecule and enables it to absorb light and life.
-Magnesium deficiency will cause your marijuana plant’s lower leaves to dry out and turn yellow.
+Magnesium is crucial for photosynthesis.Deficiency in the magnesium department will cause your marijuana plant’s lower leaves to dry out and turn yellow.
 Prevention can be done by adding dolomitic limestone to the growing medium.
 Also be sure to use compost that’s rich in manure.

-- Add 1–2 teaspoons of Epsom salts to about 4l of water and apply
+- Add 1–2 teaspoons of Epsom salts to 4l of water and apply

-The immobile nutrient iron plays an essential role in chlorophyll formation and helps a cannabis plant’s metabolism.
-If your plant suffers from a lack of iron deficiency, you’ll notice the young growth at the top turning bright yellow in color.
+The immobile nutrient iron helps a cannabis plant’s metabolism.
+If your plant suffers from a lack of iron deficiency it will show young growth at the top turning a bright yellow color.

-- Flush the medium and add an iron supplement
+- Flush the medium and add iron supplements

 - Incorporate seaweed in your feeding diet